garycunningham89/pands-project/README.md

 Attribute Measurement: cm.
 Analysis Type: Multivariate

-The multivariate analysis type allows a range of measurement techniques on this data set as there are more than one varibale and those variables are correlated (Olkin and Sampson, 2001).
+The multivariate analysis type allows a range of measurement techniques on this data set as there are more than one variable and those variables are correlated (Olkin and Sampson, 2001).
+The intention of this project is to firstly, upload the data set, compile various calculations (using the Python programming language) of each variable of the data set and summarize the results with the aid of tables and diagrams where required.

 2. Body
 3. Conclusion(s)/Discussion